MakeMagazinDE/GRBL-JOG/AVR/README.md

 #Grbl - An embedded g-code interpreter and motion-controller for the Arduino/AVR328 microcontroller
 ------------

+Note: Version 0.8c/j (prelimiary) for ATmega644 with jog control.
+Intended for use with *c't Hacks GRBL-Jogger PCB*.
+Default settings and Z scaling for *c't Hacks WOODMILL* project.
+Recompile for 644P or different Z scale seting.

 Grbl is a no-compromise, high performance, low cost alternative to parallel-port-based motion control for CNC milling.
 It will run on a vanilla Arduino (Duemillanove/Uno) as long as it sports an Atmega 328.

 The controller is written in highly optimized C utilizing every clever feature of the AVR-chips to achieve precise timing and asynchronous operation.
 It is able to maintain up to 30kHz of stable, jitter free control pulses.